laminlabs/lamin-blog/docs/vitessce.md

 ## Customizing a Vitessce visualization

 There are three main ways that a Vitessce visualization can be customized: [data](https://vitessce.io/docs/data-types-file-types/), [views](https://vitessce.io/docs/components/), and [coordinations](https://vitessce.io/docs/coordination/).
-Coordinations refers to the linkages among subsets of views (e.g., two views can be coordinated by linking them to the same colormap selection or gene selection property).
+Coordination refers to the linkages among subsets of views.
+For example, two views can be coordinated by sharing the same colormap or gene selection.
 Useful starting points for customization are the following examples:

 - [vitessce/examples Lamin instance](https://lamin.ai/vitessce/examples)